Chris’ Philosophy & Bio

 Chris’ philosophy has been shaped by his rich history as a clinician, researcher, and coach, which he combines with his extensive experience as an elite multi-sport athlete.

-Chris’ approach to physical therapy is multi-faceted in nature, but is centered on working with each patient in a customized manner to create the optimal environment to protect and heal injured tissue(s) while educating them on pain science and reducing any actual or perceived threat to their brain.
-Chris makes sure to anticipate the needs of his patients while taking the time to address their questions or concerns to reduce any potential anxiety during the rehabilitation process.
-Specifically, Chris focuses on addressing musculoskeletal dysfunction, functional limitations, and pain by blending manual therapy, movement retraining, evidence based therapeutic exercise and pain education.
+Chris’ approach to physical therapy is multi-faceted in nature, but is centered on working with each patient in a customized manner to create the optimal environment to protect and heal injured tissue(s) while educating them on current pain science.
+Chris strives to anticipate the needs of his patients while taking the time to address their questions or concerns to reduce any potential anxiety during the rehabilitation process.
+Specifically, Chris focuses on addressing musculoskeletal dysfunction, functional limitations, and pain by blending manual therapy, motor control training, evidence based therapeutic exercise and pain education.

 The combination of Chris’ background as a competitive, multi-sport athlete and patient coupled with his extensive professional experience as a clinician and researcher puts him in the ideal position to help you.

 Chris completed his undergraduate studies at the University of Delaware, where he earned a bachelor of science with distinction while completing a senior thesis in the physical therapy department under Dr. Lynn Snyder-Mackler.
 Chris was a member of the varsity men’s tennis team, scholar athlete, captain in 2000, and recipient of the Lee J Hyncik award for excellence in athletics and academics.
 He remained at the University of Delaware to earn a degree in physical therapy while completing an orthopedic/sports graduate fellowship under Dr. Michael J. Axe of First State Orthopedics.
 Following graduation, he relocated to New York City to work at the Nicholas Institute of Sports Medicine and Athletic Trauma of Lenox Hill Hospital as a physical therapist and researcher.
 He remained there for the ensuing eight years until 2010 at which point he decided to open his own physical therapy facility, Chris Johnson PT.
 In addition to being a physical therapist, Chris is a certified triathlon coach.
-Outside of his professional work, Chris races triathlons at the amateur elite level and has earned All American honors by USAT.
-Chris is also extensively published in the medical literature and currently has a monthly column on Ironman.com and is known as “The Tri PT.”
-Chris has also teamed up with Bruce Wilk PT, OCS to launch a continuing education series for medical and fitness professionals focused on Post Injury Running.
+Outside of his professional work, Chris races triathlons at the amateur elite level and is currently an USAT All American.
+Chris is also extensively published in the medical literature and currently has a monthly column on Ironman.com.